braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/sample_apps.md

 ## Building test applications
 Several test applications are available within the [iOS SDK GitHub repository][1].
 Follow these instructions to build and run our test applications.

-1. Create a new [app group][25] and note the app identifier API key.
+1. Create a new [workspace][25] and note the app identifier API key.
 2. Place your API key within the appropriate field in the `AppDelegate.m` file.

 Push notifications for the iOS test application require additional configuration.
 Refer to our [iOS Push integration][7] for details.